Olympia (Manet): Content

-The painting deviates from the academic canon in its style, characterized by broad, quick brushstrokes, studio lighting that eliminates mid-tones, large color surfaces and shallow depth.
-Unlike the smooth idealized nude of Alexandre Cabanel's La naissance de Vénus, also painted in 1863, Olympia is a real woman whose nakedness is emphasized by the harsh lighting.
-The canvas alone is 130.5 × 190 cm (51.4 × 74.8 inches), which is rather large.
-Most paintings that were this size depicted historical or mythological events, so the size of the work, among other factors, caused surprise.
+The painting deviates from the academic canon in its style, characterized by broad, quick brushstrokes, studio lighting that eliminates mid-tones, large color surfaces, and shallow depth.
+Unlike the smooth idealized nude of Alexandre Cabanel's La naissance de Vénus, also painted in 1863, Olympia is portrayed as a real woman whose nakedness is emphasized by the harsh lighting.
+That she displays no embarrassment at her nudity – and is depicted matter-of-factly as a contemporary Parisian woman rather than a character from history or mythology – offended and shocked viewers.
+The canvas is 130.5 × 190 cm (51.4 × 74.8 inches), a large size that was conventionally associated with edifying depictions of episodes from history or mythology, not tawdry scenes of prostitution.
 Finally, Olympia is fairly thin by the artistic standards of the time.
 Charles Baudelaire thought thinness was more indecent than fatness.

-The model for Olympia, Victorine Meurent, would have been recognized by viewers of the painting because she was well known in Paris circles.
-She started modeling when she was sixteen years old and she also was an accomplished painter in her own right.
-Some of her paintings were exhibited in the Paris Salon.
-The familiarity with the identity of the model was a major reason this painting was considered shocking to viewers.
-A well known woman currently living in modern-day Paris could not simultaneously represent a historical or mythological woman.
+The model for Olympia, Victorine Meurent, started modeling when she was sixteen years old and later became an accomplished painter in her own right.
+Her paintings were exhibited in the Paris Salon in 1876, 1879, 1885, and 1904.

 Critical reaction

-Though Manet's The Luncheon on the Grass (Le déjeuner sur l'herbe) sparked controversy in 1863, his Olympia stirred an even bigger uproar when it was first exhibited at the 1865 Paris Salon.
+Though Manet's The Luncheon on the Grass (Le déjeuner sur l'herbe) had sparked controversy in 1863, his Olympia stirred an even bigger uproar when it was first exhibited at the 1865 Paris Salon.
 Conservatives condemned the work as "immoral" and "vulgar".
 Journalist Antonin Proust later recalled, "If the canvas of the Olympia was not destroyed, it is only because of the precautions that were taken by the administration."
 The critics and the public condemned the work alike.
-Even Émile Zola was reduced to disingenuously commenting on the work's formal qualities rather than acknowledging the subject matter, "You wanted a nude, and you chose Olympia, the first that came along".
+Even Émile Zola was reduced to disingenuously commenting on the work's formal qualities rather than acknowledging the subject matter: "You wanted a nude, and you chose Olympia, the first that came along".
 He paid tribute to Manet's honesty, however: "When our artists give us Venuses, they correct nature, they lie. Édouard Manet asked himself why lie, why not tell the truth; he introduced us to Olympia, this fille of our time, whom you meet on the sidewalks."